s2ward/tibia/README.md

 ## How to contribute to [NPSearch](https://www.talesoftibia.com/npsearch)

-Create a pull-request and edit any NPC within [npc](https://github.com/s2ward/tibia/tree/main/npc) folder.
-I can make you a collaborator on request if you wish to contribute.

 A great way to contribute is by checking [unverified or empty](./doc/unverified_empty_transcripts.md) transcripts and pick one.
 You can CTRL+F for your NPC and click on the link to access their corresponding .txt file.